 - Drain the kimchi to get rid of extra moisture and give it a rough chop.
 Shred your cheese if you’re not using slices or a pre-shredded option.

-- Brush the inside of one piece of bread with toasted sesame oil or honey (if using).
+- Brush the inside of one slice of sourdough bread with toasted sesame oil or honey (if using).
 Then build your sandwich by adding a layer of cheese, a layer of kimchi, then another layer of cheese.
 Brush the second piece of bread (optional) and place it on top.

 - Carefully spread the kewpie mayo in an even layer on the top piece of bread.
-Once your pan is heated, carefully and quickly flip the sandwich upside down into the pan so the mayo layer cooks first.
+Once your pan is heated, carefully and quickly flip the sandwich upside down into the pan so the mayonnaise side cooks first.
 As it grills, brush the remaining outside layer of bread with mayo.

 - Quickly flip with a spatula after 3-4 minutes or when the cheese begins to melt and the bread is toasted to your liking.
-Cook another 2-3 minutes so the other piece of bread is toasted and the cheese is fully melted.
+Cook another 2-3 minutes so the other piece of bread is golden brown and the cheese is fully melted.
 Serve hot and enjoy!

 Kimchi will stain a lot of things, including clothing, countertops, and cutting boards!
 To minimize mess, you can use kitchen shears to chop the kimchi into smaller pieces over a bowl instead of chopping on a cutting board.
 Or, follow my lead and designate a special cutting board for anytime you’re cooking with kimchi.

-While this flipping method isn’t the cleanest, I find it to be the most convenient to avoid smearing mayo all over the place.
+While this flipping method isn’t the cleanest (especially the first time you try it), I find it to be the most convenient to avoid smearing mayo all over the place.
 I admit, it does make a mess sometimes, which is why I call it “almost perfect” kimchi grilled cheese.
 But if you don’t mind that, just smear the mayo first and build your sandwich before placing it in the heated skillet with a spatula.

 Why Use Mayo for Kimchi Grilled Cheese?